 Implementation – When will it be ready to go?

 The cloud-based solution lets you create a shop within a few clicks of the mouse.
 Additionally, it doesn’t require implementation costs to start with.
-Most of the implementation will be done automatically or by drag’n’drop editor.
-It’s a better solution for non-technical people.
+Most of the implementation will be done automatically or by a drag-and-drop editor.
+As mentioned before, It’s a better solution for non-technical people.

-Nevertheless, an on-premise solution requires you to implement the software by yourself.
-In that case, you are responsible for covering the costs of implementation and the smooth start of your website.
-This option often leads to a longer implementation time and the need to find a developer or Shopware agency.
+In the case of an On-premise solution, it requires businesses to implement the software by themselves.
+Businesses are responsible for covering the costs of implementation and the smooth start of your website.
+It is worth noting that this option often leads to a longer implementation time and the need to find a developer or Shopware agency.

 Control and customization